The Ultimate Guide To Risk Based Testing, Risk Management, and Its Approach with Examples:

 Two part article series:

 Even though the underlying process is the same, the types of risks addressed in both these areas are completely different.
-In order to do justice to them individually, we are going to handle them differently as a two part series.
+In order to do justice to them individually, we are going to handle them differently as a two-part series.

-Today’s article is going to be about “Risk Management during test planning”.
+This section is going to be about “Risk Management during test planning”.

 Risk Management Process